jpinzonc/driving_log/README.md

 `docker compose up -d --build`

-The app uses port 5656 and the existing `crochetkrush-postgres-1` PostgreSQL 17 container on `crochetkrush_default`.
-Database and login: `tx_driving_log`.
+The app uses port 5656. .Database and login: `tx_driving_log`.
 Credentials and the session secret are in the mode-600 `.env` file, excluded from Git and the image.
 Existing application databases are unchanged.
 Tables initialize on startup.
 Data lives in the existing PostgreSQL volume and survives app rebuilds; keep the PostgreSQL container/volume backed up.

 `docker compose ps` checks container health. `docker compose logs --tail=100 app` shows logs.
 The `/health` endpoint checks database connectivity.